yochannah/carpentries.org/pages/member_faq.md

 and Gold memberships only, and is subject to availability.
 Organisations awarded financial support may receive support between
 25% - 50% of their tiered price.

+6. **Are any other discounts available?**<br>
+Organisations supporting [Instructor Trainers](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html), who engage in service activities to teach and support newly trained Instructors across our global community, are eligible for a discount to their membership fee equivalent to six (6) seats in Instructor Training per active Instructor Trainer.
+This discount is available at any membership level.

+7. **How can I find out if my institution already has a membership?**<br>
+A list of our [current Member organisations](https://carpentries.org/members/) can be found on our website.
+If you would like help in making contact with the person in charge of your institutional membership, email [membership@carpentries.org](mailto:membership@carpentries.org).

 ## Workshops

 1. **How do your workshops run?**<br>